TriuneTechMentors/TransitShield-PrivacyPolicy/Privacy Policy.md

 The time spent on the Application
 The operating system you use on your mobile device

-The Application does not gather precise information about the location of your mobile device.
+The Application collects your device's location, which helps the Service Provider determine your approximate geographical location and make use of in below ways:

+Geolocation Services: The Service Provider utilizes location data to provide features such as personalized content, relevant recommendations, and location-based services.
+Analytics and Improvements: Aggregated and anonymized location data helps the Service Provider to analyze user behavior, identify trends, and improve the overall performance and functionality of the Application.
+Third-Party Services: Periodically, the Service Provider may transmit anonymized location data to external services.
+These services assist them in enhancing the Application and optimizing their offerings.

 The Service Provider may use the information you provided to contact you from time to time to provide you with important information, required notices and marketing promotions.

-For a better experience, while using the Application, the Service Provider may require you to provide us with certain personally identifiable information.
-The information that the Service Provider request will be retained by them and used as described in this privacy policy.
+For a better experience, while using the Application, the Service Provider may require you to provide us with certain personally identifiable information, including but not limited to 1.Location Access,2.Live tracking, 3.Push Notification.
+The information that the Service Provider requests will be retained by them and used as described in this privacy policy.

 Third Party Access